 - Assets strategy recognising the need to reduce our assets base to improve the offer to local people from multi-functional space, reduce our office space (on the back of successful agile working), reduce running costs, cut carbon emissions, and reduce on-going maintenance costs. - Digital strategy allowing more people to readily access more Council services online, 24/7, supporting staff and Members to work remotely and cut down on travel time spent and fuel from travelling between meetings, and supporting a healthier work-life balance.
-We are also progressing plans for delivering a new Council website that will make it easier for people to access services whenever convenient to them. - Climate change strategy to deliver our carbon neutral commitment by 2030. - Medium-Term Financial Strategy (MTFS) a balanced budget was set in February for 2021/22 and the Council are making plans for the next five-year period from 2022/23. - Finally, the context within which we will all be working in the coming months and years is one in which the Corporate Plan and the above strategies need to be delivered against a backdrop of the country beginning to deal with the financial consequences of the COVID-19 pandemic with potential for significant financial constraints on the public purse as Government seeks to reduce the national debt.
+We have launched a new Council website that will make it easier for people to access services whenever convenient to them. - Climate change strategy to deliver our carbon neutral commitment by 2030. - Medium-Term Financial Strategy a balanced budget was set in February for 2022/23 and the Council are making plans for the next five-year period from 2023/24.